geek-cookbook/geek-cookbook/manuscript/recipes/funkwhale.md

+---
+description: Funkwhale is a decentralized, federated music streaming platform
+---

 # Funkwhale

 [Funkwhale](https://funkwhale.audio) is a decentralized, federated, and open music streaming / sharing platform.
 Think of it as "Mastodon for music".
 Here's a nifty online [demo](https://demo.funkwhale.audio/) :musical_note: